aleen42/PersonalWiki/Programming/JavaScript/Framework/react/tooling_integration/language_tooling/language_tooling.md

 #### Helpful Open-Source Projects

 The open-source community has built tools that integrate JSX with several editors and build systems.
 See [JSX integrations](https://github.com/facebook/react/wiki/Complementary-Tools#jsx-integrations) for the full list.

+### Flow

+Flow is a JavaScript type checker released by Facebook, and it supports JSX.
+For more info, checkout the [Flow homepage](http://flowtype.org/).